mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/uninstall/index.md

     done
     ```

 **DO NOT** proceed until all profiles are removed.
-If a profile cannot be removed, review the troubleshooting section for instructions to [forcibly delete a profile][#### Removing a profile gets stuck].
+If a profile cannot be removed, review the troubleshooting section for instructions to [forcibly delete a profile][#cannot-finalize-removing-a-profile].

 1. Uninstall Kaptain using KUDO.
 This command deletes the Kaptain Percona DB store, all deployments, statefulsets, jobs, and volumes associated with the kubeflow namespace.